 Eye care is a regular part of your dog’s grooming routine, but some breeds, including the Maltese, Poodle (the two breeds that make a Maltipoo), Shih Tzu, and Bichon Frise are prone to what’s known as “tear stains”.
 Tear stains are reddish-brown in color, show up underneath the eyes in a downward line, and are often caused by epiphora.

-Epiphora is associated with improper tear duct drainage which causes tears to flow onto the face 1.
+Epiphora is often associated with improper tear duct drainage which causes tears to flow onto the face 1.
 An overflow of tears can be caused by a number of factors, including allergies, infections, teething, eye shape, a blocked tear duct, or underlying health issues.

 The good news is that tear stains are usually harmless, but it’s still a good idea to get your Maltipoo checked out by a vet to make sure there are no underlying health conditions at play.
 If your Maltipoo does not suffer from any underlying health issues and you just want to find out how to clean their eyes and prevent tear staining, check out the tips below.

-Top 6 Tips on How to Clean Maltipoo Eyes
+The 6 Tips on How to Clean Maltipoo Eyes

 1. Use Dog Eye Wipes